Minimizing Residuals in ODE Integration Using Optimal Control: Motivation

+and for the convenience of the reader, the \lstinline{RefineMesh} routine from~\cite{CorFil2013} is available at \url{http://nfillion.com/coderepository/Graduate_Introduction_to_Numerical_Methods/RefineMesh.m}.
 The question arises, then, what should we do in order to understand what the numerical solver has done?
 We advocate in this paper that we should not rely solely on the interpolants provided by the code (which are not independent of the method used) but instead do a separate assessment of the ``\textsl{minimal possible}'' maximum residual.